yuyudhn/TLDHunt/README.md

 > Tested on: **Kali GNU/Linux Rolling** with **whois v5.5.15**

 # Dependencies
+This tool is written in Bash and requires the following dependencies:
+- **whois**: Used to check domain availability.
+- **curl**: Used to fetch the latest TLD list from IANA.

-This tool is written in Bash and the only dependency required is **whois**.
-Therefore, make sure that you have installed whois on your system.
-In Debian, you can install whois using the following command:
+Make sure these are installed on your system.
+In Debian-based systems, you can install them using the following command:
 ```
-sudo apt install whois -y
+sudo apt install whois curl -y
 ```

 # How It Works?